Strategic Framework for Mainstreaming Citizen Engagement

 The approach to mainstreaming citizen engagement in WBG-supported operations is guided by five principles: 1) it is results-focused, 2) it involves engaging throughout the operational cycle, 3) it seeks to strengthen country systems, 4) it is context-specific, and 5) it is gradual.

-The Strategic Framework builds on the WBG’s experience in multi-stakeholder engagement, citizen participation, and open and inclusive governance as well experiences from citizen engagement efforts around the world.
-The framework assesses lessons learned and outlines methods and entry points to provide a more systematic and results focused approach for the WBG.
+The Strategic Framework builds on the WBG’s experience in multi-stakeholder engagement, citizen participation, and open and inclusive governance, as well as experiences from citizen engagement efforts around the world.
+The framework assesses lessons learned, and outlines methods and entry points to provide a more systematic and results-focused approach for the WBG.

 Evidence also shows, however, that the outcomes of citizen engagement are highly context specific and sensitive to government and citizens’ capacity and willingness to engage.
 Effective engagement is also affected by social, political, economic, environmental, cultural, geographic and other factors, such as gender dynamics.

 In practical terms, President Jim Yong Kim’s commitment means that all Investment Project Financing (IPF) operations financed with IBRD loans or IDA credits must meet three requirements:

 - Project design must be beneficiary-oriented, i.e., having at least one mechanism to engage with beneficiaries in the specific context of the project;